larissa-cb/MLPredUni/README.md

 This work demonstrates the significant potential of machine learning approaches to enhance student retention strategies while providing institutions with actionable tools for early intervention and resource optimization.

-# Data Structure of the University Dropout Prediction System
+# # Data Structure of the University Dropout Prediction System

-## Student Information We Analyze
+## Student Information I Analyzed

 **Personal Details:**
 - Age, gender, and marital status